t-prinz/cisco-ucs/README.md

 # Reference Material

-For the purposes of these examples, the Cisco UCS Emulator was used, which can be obtained here:
+For the purposes of these examples, the Cisco UCS Emulator was used, which can be obtained from this site:

 https://communities.cisco.com/docs/DOC-71877

-Download the User Guide from this site:
+From this site, download the User Guide:

 https://communities.cisco.com/servlet/JiveServlet/download/71877-10-141193/b_Cisco_UCS_Platform_Emulator_User_Guide_Release_3_1_2e_PE1.pdf